-- (4) Mortgage seller/servicer has entered into an agreement with us relating to some of the reported amounts.
-The agreement extended the time for resolving certain outstanding repurchase requests and/or provided for the mortgage seller/servicer to post collateral to us. - (5) Due to the resolution agreement discussed above, as of June 30, 2013, CitiMortgage was no longer in our top five mortgage sellers/ servicers by outstanding repurchase requests.
+(4) Mortgage seller/servicer has entered into an agreement with us relating to some of the reported amounts.
+The agreement extended the time for resolving certain outstanding repurchase requests and/or provided for the mortgage seller/servicer to post collateral to us.

+Due to the resolution agreement in the second quarter of 2013, CitiMortgage is no longer in our top five mortgage sellers/ servicers by outstanding repurchase requests as of September 30, 2013.